mossblaser/slidie-ttyd/README.md

 [ttyd](https://github.com/tsl0922/ttyd) which is easily driven using Slidie's [iframe query parameter syntax](https://mossblaser.github.io/slidie/iframe.html#appending-url-query-parameters).
-After parsing the query parameters, `slidie-ttyd` simply redirects to an auto-started instance of ttyd.
+After parsing the query parameters, `slidie-ttyd` simply redirects to a single, auto-started instance of ttyd.

 To enable each ttyd connection to run different commands, the